UCanRow2′s Master Instructors

 She has been a co-director for the Atlanta Erg Sprints for 12 years, and rowed competitively with the Atlanta Rowing Club.
 It is her personal mission to teach others how to row well, and more importantly, efficiently.

-In her desire to bring good rowing to all, Cassi has given rowing seminars at gyms all over Atlanta and helped found the indoor rowing program at FitWit, at Atlanta-based studio.
+In her desire to bring good rowing to all, Cassi has given rowing seminars at gyms all over Atlanta and helped found the indoor rowing program at FitWit in Atlanta.

 “Cassi has the rare ability to channel her passion for the sport of rowing to her students.